 3. Data Presentation:

-As a large amount of data is collected, converting the data into useful information is also important.
-As it becomes complex to handle large no. of sensors simultaneously, SCADA system uses Human-Machine Interface (HMI) to gather all the data from sensors and make it into effective information.
+As a large amount of data is collected through sensor devices, converting this data into useful information becomes the most important task.
+As it becomes complex to handle large no. of sensors simultaneously, SCADA system uses Human-Machine Interface (HMI) to gather all the data from sensors and turn it into effective information.

 4. The Human-Machine Interface: